jasonacox/tinytuya/README.md

 The Tuya devices send back data points (DPS) also called device function points, in a json string.
 The DPS attributes define the state of the device.
 Each key in the DPS dictionary refers to key value pair, the key is the DP ID and its value is the dpValue.
 You can refer to the [Tuya developer platform](https://iot.tuya.com/index/) for definition of function points for the products.

 The following table represents several of the standard Tuya DPS values and their properties.
+It represents data compiled from Tuya documentation and self-discovery.
+Devices may vary.
+Feedback or additional data would would be appreciated.
+Please submit a Issue or Pull Request if you have additional data that would be helpful for others.

+### Version 3.1 Devices

 #### Version 3.1 - Plug or Switch Type
 | DP ID        | Function Point | Type        | Range       | Units |